-First, it is clear that the whole sustainable finance architecture as proposed only works if investors can get the necessary information from the companies in which they invest.
-Only then can investors make better inform investment decisions.
-Moreover, the taxonomy dictionary can only be applied to a particular company or economic activity if you have the necessary data to apply the definitions and assess whether it qualifies as sustainable.
+First, it is clear that sustainable finance architecture as proposed only works if investors can attain the necessary information from the companies in which they invest.
+Only then can investors make better informed investment decisions.
+Moreover, the Taxonomy dictionary can only be applied to a particular company or economic activity if you have the necessary data to apply the definitions and assess whether it qualifies as sustainable.
 What is the average C02g per/km for cars produced by a car manufacturer?
 What is the tCO2e/t produced for a steel maker?
-This is the type of data investors will need to get from companies if the Taxonomy is to work.
+This is the type of data investors will need to get from companies if the Taxonomy is to be effective.

 Second, if the Taxonomy is to become a true interactive map for the transition to 2050, it is quite likely it will have to evolve from the current ‘positive’ list towards a list that looks at neutral activities (e.g. pharmaceutical, which depends on the energy mix used) as well as negative activities (e.g. oil and coal), so that investors are truly able to assess how well a particularly industry or company is faring versus the 2050 carbon neutrality objective.
-However, this will face tremendous political resistance to be adopted.
+However, the adoption of such a framework would face tremendous political resistance.

-Ultimately, all these initatives must take into account an often overlooked dimension – the role of financial institutions in the economy.
-Banks must be financially sound to avoid a banking crisis.
-(Remember the financial crisis of 2008?)
+Ultimately, all these initiatives must consider an often-overlooked dimension – the role of financial institutions in the economy.
+Banks must be financially sound to avoid a banking crisis (see: the 2008 financial crisis).
 Insurers need to be profitable and sound to be able to pay out insurance claims to clients.
-Pension funds need to be profitable to be able to meet future pension commitments to citizens, which in many countries will be a tremendous financial and political challenge over the next years.
-Therefore, these institutions will only put capital in sustainable investments if these are profitable.
+Pension funds need to be profitable to be able to meet future pension commitments to citizens, which in many countries will be a considerable financial and political challenge.
+Therefore, these institutions will only put capital in sustainable investments if the investments are profitable.
 If policymakers force investors to put capital in sustainable investments, regardless of their profitability, it will only sow the seeds of a financial crisis further down the line.